OSGConnect/connectbook/start/software/containers.md

 Store the .sif file under `/public/$USERNAME/`, and then use the stash url directly in the `+SingularityImage` attribute.
-Note that you can not use shell variable expansion in the submit file - be sure to replace the username with your actual OSGConnect username.
+Note that you can not use shell variable expansion in the submit file - be sure to replace the username with your actual OSG Connect username.
 Example:

     +SingularityImage = "stash:///osgconnect/public/USERNAME/my-custom-image-v1.sif"